valeryozenne/Cardiac-Structure-Database/Article-3/README.md

 Additionnal materials including data and codes for dwi and tractography processing.

-If you use the system, please cite:
+If you use the data, please cite:

 ```